ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 -e option is needed if the mode -e was used with processTests because the output has a different format with or without -e option.

-It is also using the Output.pickle file by default for the test description.

 ### Generate summary statistics

-The result parsing may have generated some statistics in FullBenchmark folder.
+The parsing of the results may have generated some statistics in FullBenchmark folder.

 The script summaryBench can parse those results and compute regression formula.